-At the eastern edge of Adria (faults 9 and 10 in Fig. 3), in the southern part of the Dinarides, the level of the synthetic seismicity, with a maximum synthetic magnitude 6.8, underestimates the observed seismicity, maximum magnitude 7.5.
-The highest synthetic seismicity is obtained in the Northern Dinarides, where several synthetic earthquakes with magnitude $M \ge 7.5$ occur, the largest having M = 7.6.
-The maximum magnitude observed here is the 7.9 earthquake occurred in 1348, in the vicinity of the conjunction of the Alps and the Dinarides.
+At the eastern edge of the Adria (faults 9 and 10 in Fig. 2), in the southern part of the Dinarides, the level of the synthetic seismicity, with a maximum synthetic magnitude 6.8, underestimates the observed seismicity, with maximum magnitude 7.5.
+The highest synthetic seismicity is obtained in the northern Dinarides, where several synthetic earthquakes with magnitude $M \ge 7.5$ occur, the largest registering M = 7.6.
+The maximum magnitude observed here corresponds to the M = 7.9 earthquake which occurred in 1348, in the vicinity of the conjunction of the Alps and the Dinarides.

-At the eastern edge of Sicily (fault 15 in Fig. 3) the maximum synthetic magnitude is 7.2, while the largest observed earthquake with M = 7.5 occurred along the Malta escarpment in 1693; several events with $M \ge 6.5$ are reported.
+At the eastern edge of Sicily (fault 15 in Fig. 2) the maximum synthetic magnitude is 7.2.
+The largest observed earthquake, with M = 7.5, occurred along the Malta escarpment in 1693; several events with $M \ge 6.5$ have also been reported for this fault zone.

-In the Southern Alps (fault 24 in Fig. 3) the maximum synthetic magnitude is 6.6, and the largest observed earthquake, M = 6.8, occurred in 1222.
+In the Southern Alps (fault 24 in Fig. 2) the maximum synthetic magnitude is 6.6, and the largest observed earthquake, M = 6.8, occurred in 1222.

-5.3 Source mechanisms
+5.3.
+Source Mechanisms

-The source mechanisms of the synthetic earthquakes have been analyzed in different parts of the block model.
-The mechanism of an earthquake is routinely described by means of three angles: strike, dip, and slip (or rake).
+The source mechanisms of the synthetic earthquakes have been analyzed in different parts of the block-model.
+The mechanism of an earthquake is generally described by means of three angles: strike, dip, and slip (or rake).
 Strike and dip define the azimuth and the dip angle of the rupture plane, while the slip defines the direction of the displacement along the rupture plane.
 In the block model, strike and dip are prescribed by the geometry of the block structure; therefore the only free parameter is the slip.
-The values of slip have the following meaning: $90^{\circ}$ and $-90^{\circ}$ correspond, respectively, to pure reverse and normal faulting, $0^{\circ}$ and $180^{\circ}$ indicate, respectively, right-lateral or left-lateral pure strike-slip mechanism, any other mechanism is described by slip values within the above limits.
+The values of slip have the following meaning: $90^{\circ}$ and $-90^{\circ}$ correspond, respectively, to pure reverse and normal faulting, $0^{\circ}$ and $180^{\circ}$ indicate, respectively, right-lateral or left-lateral pure strike-slip mechanism.
+Any other mechanism is described by slip values within the above limits.